!! MAKING CANADIAN KENNEL CLUB HISTORY !!

 and what is a good show to go to, they will also contact their buddies to fill the classes for them

-and a handler will groom a Poodle perfectly and show them wonderfully as well.
+and a handler will "usually" groom perfectly and show wonderfully, especially if you are there.

 Many times novices or people new to Poodles and new to Poodle breeding think I'm exaggerating the show game.